ksaaskil/dvc-learn/README.md

 $ dvc add data/data.xml
 ```

 Note how `data/data.xml.dvc` file contains a "reference" to the data.
-This file should be version-controlled so it can pulled with `dvc pull`.
+This file should be version-controlled so it can be pulled with `dvc pull`.

 If you make changes to the data, you should run `dvc add` again to update the reference.